 +10 nights: by attending all monthly short-term troop camps as a 12 year old (single nights, Friday through Saturday)

-+5 nights: attend week-long summer camp while still 12
++5 nights: after his first week-long summer scout camp while still 12

 That’s 18 potential nights before your son is even a teenager!
 OK, but let’s keep adding: